 How Long Does It Take for Funds to be Withdrawn from Your Bank Account?

 When a personal check is processed electronically, funds usually transfer within one to two business days.
 And, according to Walmart’s posted policy, it’s possible that the money will be deducted as quickly as the same day.
 That means you can’t post date the check you pay with, as funds could be withdrawn as early as the same day.

 What If Your Check Is Returned for Non-sufficient Funds?

 According to the check writing policy Walmart posts in store, if there is not enough money in the customer’s bank account at the time the check is presented for payment, the customer will be charged a $35 returned check fee.
 Both the returned check fee and the original payment amount will then be deducted from the account by EFT or bank draft.
 You agree to this policy when you sign the receipt at check out.

 How Many Checks Can You Write Per Day?

 According to Walmart and TeleCheck, there is no maximum number of checks that can be written at Walmart per day.
 But, a limit could be imposed by your financial institution.
 Your bank or credit union could put a freeze on your ability to write checks because writing multiple checks is suspicious and triggers their fraud protection services, or because you have a set daily limit attached to your account.
 If you plan on writing more than five checks at Walmart per day, it’s best to check with your bank or credit union ahead of time to make sure your account won’t be frozen.

 Many major retailers also accept personal checks.
-You’ll always need to show a government issued, photo ID to pay with a check, no matter which store you go to.
-To find out which other retail grocery stores take personal checks as payment, including their limits and requirements, see our article, What Stores Accept Personal Checks?
+You’ll always need to show a government-issued, photo ID to pay with a check, no matter which store you go to.
+To find out what other retail grocery stores take personal checks as payment, including their limits and requirements, see our article, What Stores Accept Personal Checks?